hazelgrove/error-localization-artifact/README.md

-# Artifact for Type Error Localization
+# Artifact for Type Error Localization and Recovery with Holes

 This is the artifact for "Total Type Error Localization and Recovery with Holes", submitted to the POPL 2024 Artifact Evaluation process.